eonil/swift-codeview-v5/README.md

 - REPL based.
 In other words, *unidirectional I/O loop*.
 User input simply gets delivered to main loop and makes change in data source, and changed source will be delivered to renderer. macOS IME requires immediate
+- **Server/client structure to be a part of bigger REPL structure.**

 Implemented Features
 --------------------------
 - Basic text editing.